-- Ask: What in the library may have the facts you want? (encyclopedias, fact books, magazines, the Internet) - Ask: Whose job is it to help you find what you need? (the media specialist's job) - Ask: What can you do if you need a picture of a baby elephant?
+- Ask: What in the library may have the facts you want? (encyclopedias, fact books, magazines, the Internet and the online databases) - Ask: Whose job is it to help you find what you need? (the media specialist's job) - Ask: What can you do if you need a picture of a baby elephant?
 (Ask the media specialist to help you find one online and print it.)